JaySi98/ModernCppTemplate/README.md

 ## Getting Started
 1. Change project name in CmakeLists.txt
-2. If used on different MCU: change all files inside cubeMX folder by files and add appropiate changes inside cmake/sources.cmake
 3. Add new header and source files to cmake/sources.cmake
 4. Compile, build and run